nchan0154/nicchan.me-v2/src/content/pages/services.md

 ### Accessibility

-I'm an IAAP certified Web Accessibility Specialist and have completed development projects that require WCAG 2.1 evaluations.
+I'm a web accessibility specialist and have completed dozens of development projects that require third-party WCAG 2.1 evaluations.
 As a accessibility-focused developer, I am best for finding major accessibility blockers in your design or codebase and either fixing them directly or educating your team on how to fix them rather than comprehensive auditing services.

 ### Design Systems